 Oh, it's gone even further than that.

-I you only think I'm exaggerating.
+You only think I'm exaggerating.

-No, it's the same kind of lies that are out there about global warming and all these other things kill us.
+No, it's the same kind of lies that are out there about global warming and all these other things that kill us.

-Well, in fact, speaking of this smoking business, we've done this story countless times, and it's something that's in my essential stack of stuff on the website.
+In fact, speaking of this smoking business, we've done this story countless times, and it's something that's in my essential stack of stuff on the website.

-I got Coco to post it today.
+I've got Coco to post it today.

-Now, it makes people uncomfortable, they don't like it.
+Now, it makes people uncomfortable.

 I don't like secondhand cigarette smoke myself.